Gerhard Schröder: Paradise Papers

 In November 2017, an investigation conducted by the International Consortium of Investigative Journalism cited his name in the list of politicians named in "Paradise Papers" allegations.

-2022 suit against German Parliament
+2022 suit against the German Parliament

-In 2022, Schröder filed a suit with the Berlin administrative court against the Bundestag that seeks to reinstate his privileges as former chancellor, appealing the decision to close his office and reallocate its remaining staff.
+In August 2022, Schröder filed a suit with the Berlin administrative court against the Bundestag that sought to reinstate his privileges as former chancellor, appealing a decision to close his office and reallocate its remaining staff.
+He lost cases with two Berlin courts to reverse the decision in 2023 and 2024, respectively.